JPeebles-DataScientist/Capstone/README.md

 - **Region**: Geographic location also plays a crucial role, indicating regional differences in prescribing patterns.
 - **Payment Type**: The type of payment (e.g., commercial, managed Medicaid) influences prescribing behavior.
 - **Payer Plan Lives**: The number of lives covered by the payer plan.
-- **TRx6Mos**: The total number of prescriptions in the last six months.
+- **TRx6Mos**: Indication that a prescription has been written in the last six months.

 ### Recommendations